 The creative writing exercise.

 - A video or film, no more than 5 minutes in length, over which the applicant had primary creative control.
-Work must be submitted on a DVD or flash drive in in a QuickTime (.mov) file.
+(See below for acceptable formats for submission.)

 - A screenplay, presented in proper screenplay format, no more than seven pages in length, authored by the applicant.

 A written statement

 A statement (double-spaced, 12-point Courier font) contextualizing the submitted creative work consisting of the following elements: